varajala/microtest/docs/tools.md

 # >>> {'name': 'Dave', 'age': 33, 'hobby': 'fishing'}
 ```

-As you can see the Namespace can wrap an exitinsing dictionary and mutate its values.
+As you can see the Namespace can wrap an existing dictionary and mutate its values.
-You can create an empty Namepace by not providing a dictionary in the 'constructor',
+You can create an empty Namespace by not providing a dictionary in the 'constructor',
 this creates a new dictionary for the namespace.

 Failed 'key' lookup on the Namespace will raise an AttributeError.